Register Now

 Using a workflow management tool to run your research analyses can make it much easier to remember what you've done with your data, make small adjustments, and describe your analyses to others in a reproducible way.
 In this tutorial, you'll learn about what a workflow management tool is, why you might want to use one, and how to write your analyses as workflows.
 As an example, we'll go over SnakeBIDS, a Western-grown workflow management tool for handling BIDS-formatted neuroimaging data.

 A practical, no-theory guide to training deep learning models on neuroimaging data with zero experience.
 This tutorial covers MONAI, the leading AI framework for medical imaging, simplifying tasks like segmentation and classification.
 With pre-trained models, automated pipelines, and MONAI Zoo, you’ll apply deep learning to neuroscience research effortlessly—Python experience is required.
+Requirements: Create an account on Kaggle and validate using your phone number (to be able to access free GPUs).

 This workshop centers around the best practices in the approach and conduct of data collection.
 This will include ethical considerations, how to effectively recruit participants and reduce attrition, improve your communication skills, and how these practices can make you a better researcher.